25NelsonP/voting-app-csia/README.md

 # Database

 MYSQL database is used in this project.
-Database information is to be added in the .env file in the backend.#
+Database information is to be added in the .env file in the backend.

+# Google Group Import

+It uses a custom api that includes the groups from google.
+Provided by the school.

 # Folder Structure